-The City of Brandon (the City) owns and operates its public water supply system and it is regulated by Manitoba Water Stewardship's Office of Drinking Water to produce potable water under the Drinking Water Safety Act.
+The City of Brandon (the City) owns and operates its public water supply system and it is regulated by the Province's Office of Drinking Water to produce potable water under the Drinking Water Safety Act.
 In accordance with the Drinking Water Safety Act, the City's water supply system operates under a provincial licence.
 The Operating Licence has a five-year term and prescribes the terms and conditions required in order for the Utility to remain in compliance with the Act.
-The Act and supporting regulations can be viewed at the following website: Drinking Water Quality Standards Regulation, M.R.
-41/2007 (gov.mb.ca)
+The Act and supporting regulations can be viewed at the following website: